 Adding a New Feature

-Now we're going to add limited support to our Git cookbook for a read-only Git daemon.
-This lets us see two new concepts in action: working with multiple suites and managing cookbook dependencies.
+Now we’re going to add limited support to our Git cookbook for a read-only Git daemon.
+This will walk us through adding a new suite, recipe, and corresponding set of tests.

 Testing different behaviors of a codebase in isolation is the primary use case for Test Kitchen Suites.

 Now that we have a feel for developing a Chef Infra cookbook with Test Kitchen let’s up the ante and add this feature test-first.
 That is, let’s determine the acceptance criteria for a simple Git daemon and encode this as an executable test.

 After consulting the web and the man page for

 - A process is listening on port

 9418(the default Git daemon port).

 - A service is running called